 The City’s Coolest Tour

 “Long known as one of the region’s best micro brews, Harpoon Brewery has tours and tastings year round.
 Enjoy the beer hall and a hot pretzel to compliment the cold hops.”

 “Boston Harbor Cruises offers ferry service to Georges Island, where you can take a free Ranger-led tour of historic Fort Warren.
 Or take service to Spectacle Island, where you can take a dip into the harbor and soak up some rays on the beach.
 The islands have awesome events such as concerts, special tours, and special presentations all season long.”

 Most Overlooked Museum

-“Harvard Art Museums recently reopened in 2014 after closing in late 2008.
-Three of the major museums at Harvard University have been combined into one building that features Western art, photos and drawings, Eastern and Northern European art, and works from Asia, the Middle East, and the Mediterranean. “
+“Harvard University's Harvard Art Museums feature Western art, photos and drawings, Eastern and Northern European art, and works from Asia, the Middle East, and the Mediterranean all in one building. “